-What's On The Cheetos Restaurant Menu?
-I Tried Everything & It Was The Best Meal Of My Life
+I Ate At The Cheetos Restaurant & It Was The Best Meal I’ve Ever Had

 I had a name, once.
 Tanya.
 I remember that I never liked it much, but that's all I can recall.
 That life and all those trivial concerns feel far away now, like they were nothing more than a momentary crackle of static in an endless stream of white noise.
 No — that name and that life as Tanya is gone now, and all that remains is the orange-tinted ghost that I am now, a mere memory of who I used to be.
 What I'm trying to say is that this is the story of how I, Tanya Ghahremani, died at the opening of the Cheetos pop-up restaurant, the Spotted Cheetah, in TriBeCa on Tuesday, after eating the best meal of my entire life there.